dark-f1are/arch-i3-setup/README.md

 You can edit these files directly to add or remove packages according to your preferences before running the setup script.

+## Important Note for Beginners

+**This script is designed for users who have already completed a basic Arch Linux installation and have an Xorg server set up.** If you used `archinstall` during your Arch Linux setup, selecting the Xorg option will typically fulfill this prerequisite.
+This script does *not* install Arch Linux itself, nor does it configure the fundamental Xorg display server if it's not already present.

 ## Prerequisites

 Before running the setup script, ensure you have:

-*   A fresh Arch Linux installation with an Xorg server.
+*   A fresh Arch Linux installation with an **Xorg server already installed and configured** (e.g., by selecting the Xorg option in `archinstall`).
 *   An active internet connection.
 *   A non-root user with `sudo` privileges.
 *   `git` installed (to clone this repository).